Local history fast facts - S

 SEAFORD HOUSE - see Gladswood Gardens.

-SEVEN SHILLINGS BEACH - This, the eastern half of Double Bay and formerly known as 'Busby's Beach', the origin of its name enjoying a number versions.
+SEVEN SHILLINGS BEACH - This, the eastern half of Double Bay and formerly known as 'Busby's Beach', the origin of its name enjoying a number of versions.
 One states that a nurse employed by Captain John Piper lost a purse containing that sum subsequently recovered in a fisherman's net, another, that a substantial haul of fish was sold to Captain Piper for that sum, the most recent, that the Busby's bought the native 'fishing rights' for that sum.
 Except for 'Redleaf Pool', its foreshore is privately owned but currently open to the public.

 SHARK POINT - see Steele Point